The forest products industry is a thriving economic force in Idaho

 In this section, learn about the economic impact of the forest industry in Idaho, how important employment in the forest industry to the state, how endowment lands fund public schools and learn more about economic benefits of our forest.

-FOREST FACT: In 2017, the average worker earnings in the forest products industry were $56,600 per job, which is about 39 percent higher than the Idaho average of $40,600 for all jobs.
+FOREST FACT: In 2019, the average worker earnings in the forest products industry were more than $60,000 annually, which is higher than the Idaho annual average of $58,000 for all jobs.

 FOREST FACT: Since 1951, timber harvested from Idaho’s “endowment” forests have provided more than $1 billion to public schools and institutions.